LSUDOKO/Multichain-USDC-Payment-Scheduler/README.md

 ## 🙏 Acknowledgments

-- 🤖 xAI: For providing Grok 3 and support.
 - 🔗 LI.FI: For the SDK and $2,000 bonus.
 - 👛 MetaMask: For the SDK and $2,000 bonus.
 - ⛓️ Chainlink: For Automation inspiration.